-I love the artist quality of the Avokiddo apps so much that I want to highlight both Avokiddo Emotions and Avokiddo ABC Ride.
-These apps are so artistically created that you will wonder whether you child is playing and learning with art or an iPad, really it’s both.
+I love the artistic quality of the Avokiddo apps so much that I would like to highlight both Avokiddo ABC Ride and Avokiddo Emotions.
+These apps are so beautifully created that you will wonder whether your child is playing and learning with art or an iPad.
+(Really it’s both!)

-ABC Ride blends the great artistic qualities of cut paper art design with learning letters.
-The characters, Beck and Bo appear in the park and your child can begin to play with them as well as choose a bike to begin riding through the park.
+Avokiddo ABC Ride blends the great artistic qualities of cut-paper art design with learning letters.
+The characters, Beck and Bo, appear in the park, and your child can begin to play with them as he chooses a bike to ride through the park.
 Along the way, activities included in the scenery prompt your child to play a learning game that is associated with a letter.
 Once the activity is completed, students must reconstruct a word that starts with that letter.
 Another way to navigate the app is to use the ABC icon in the corner to choose a specific letter.
-In the parent section, choose Uppercase or Lowercase letters, whether to have the app state the letter name or the phonics sound and other options such as music and narration check boxes.
-ABC ride combines artistic characters and scenes with a healthy dose of play while learning letter names and sounds.
-ABC Ride is $2.99 and appropriate for children ages 3-5, and available on iPhone and iPad.
+In the parent section, choose uppercase or lowercase letters, whether to have the app state the letter name or the phonics sound, and other options, such as music and narration check boxes.
+Avokiddo ABC Ride combines artistic characters and scenes with a healthy dose of play while your child learns letter names and sounds.
+Avokiddo ABC Ride costs $2.99, is appropriate for children ages 3-5, and is available on iPhone and iPad.

 Avokiddo Emotions opens with Avokiddo’s signature artistically created characters.
-Tap on the zebra, sheep or giraffe to play with the character.
+Tap on the zebra, sheep, or giraffe to play with the character.
 Next, objects fall onto the screen, and your child gets to choose which ones to attach to the character.
-For example, a big straw hat turns the character into a beach loving animal.
+For example, a big straw hat turns the character into a beach-loving animal.
 With each object and scene, the characters display emotions associated with the scene and objects.
-Decide which foods to feed the characters to see how they will react and if they will like pumpkin, watermelon, or a sandwich.
+Decide which foods to feed the characters to see how they will react.
+(Do they like pumpkin, watermelon, or a sandwich?)
 You can save your picture to your camera roll while playing or pull the lever to have all new objects come into the scene.
 Through this type of play, young children are learning about emotions, cause and effect, and body language.
-Avokiddo Emotions is available for $2.99 and is appropriate for children ages 3-5, and available for iPhone and iPad.
-Enjoy the artistic characters and play with their emotions and fun props.
+Avokiddo Emotions is available for $2.99,is appropriate for children ages 3-5, and is available for iPhone and iPad.
+Enjoy the artistic characters and explore their emotions as you add fun props.

 Show What You Know: Cut Paper Art